Asake ‘devastated’ after woman dies in crowd crush outside O2 Academy Brixton

 “Rebecca had her whole life ahead of her and on behalf of all Londoners, I would like to extend my condolences to her family, friends and loved ones at this extremely difficult time.”

-The Metropolitan Police said its “urgent” investigation continues as specialist officers support Ms Ikumelo’s family.
+The Metropolitan Police said its “urgent” investigation continues as specialist officers support Ikumelo’s family.

 Speaking at the scene on Friday, Chief Superintendent Colin Wingrove, policing commander for Lambeth and Southwark, said: “I’d like to extend my sympathies to all those who have been affected.